 This course includes topics to be chosen from the literature of 1660 to 1800.
-Credit Hours: 3 Prerequisite: One 200-level literature course Availability: On demand
+Credit Hours: 3 Prerequisite: One 200-level literature course

 ENG 420 Special Topics

 This is an open topics course to allow for special exploration of topics that may not be a part of the standard curriculum.